Arsenal de Belles Melodies: Promotion

-To promote Arsenal de Belles Mélodies, Ipupa embarked on a series of performances and public appearances.
-On 11 August 2009, he appeared at the 40th edition of the Kinshasa International Fair (Foire Internationale de Kinshasa, FIKIN), one of the capital's largest annual cultural and commercial events.
-In October 2009, promotional activities were overshadowed by a sponsorship dispute between Ipupa and Bracongo, the producer of Skol beer, with whom he had an endorsement contract.
-The conflict arose during a VIP performance at the "Sai-Sai" venue in Ngaliema's Binza–U.P.N. quartier (quarter), where the interior was decorated with promotional material for Heineken, a product of Bralima, Bracongo's direct competitor.
-To honor his contractual obligations, Ipupa requested that the Heineken branding be covered before he performed.
-Although the venue's management complied, a Bracongo representative later confronted him publicly, accusing him of breaching the sponsorship agreement.
-The confrontation, described as disrespectful, prompted one of Ipupa's bodyguards to remove the representative from the premises.
-Dissatisfied with the handling of the matter, Ipupa demanded a formal apology and substantial financial compensation, warning that he would otherwise terminate the partnership.
-Reports suggested that he began exploring a potential sponsorship deal with Bralima and had sought legal advice on the dispute.
+On 11 August 2009, Ipupa appeared at the 40th edition of the Kinshasa International Fair (Foire Internationale de Kinshasa, FIKIN), one of the city's main annual events.

+In October 2009, his promotional efforts were affected by a disagreement with Bracongo, which sponsored him at the time.
+The dispute started during a VIP show at the "Sai-Sai" venue in Ngaliema's Binza–U.P.N. quartier (quarter).
+The venue had been decorated with Heineken promotional material, even though the brand belongs to Bralima, which was a direct competitor of Bracongo.
+Because of his agreement with Bracongo, Ipupa asked for the Heineken branding to be covered before going on stage.
+Although the request was carried out, a Bracongo representative later confronted him publicly and accused him of not respecting the contract.
+The situation became tense, and one of Ipupa's bodyguards removed the representative from the venue.
+After the incident, Ipupa demanded a formal apology and financial compensation.
+The Congolese French-language newspaper La Prospérité reported that he also considered ending his partnership with Bracongo.

-Despite the controversy, Ipupa's promotional schedule continued, and in November 2009, he was a headline performer at the inaugural Festival International 100 % Rumba in Abidjan, Côte d'Ivoire, held on 6–7 November to celebrate Congolese rumba.
-A major promotional milestone was Ipupa's concert at the Zénith in Paris on 2 January 2010, which marked his debut as a solo artist at the venue alongside his backing band F'Victeam.
+In November 2009, Ipupa headlined the inaugural Festival International 100 % Rumba in Abidjan, Côte d'Ivoire, which was held on 6–7 November to celebrate Congolese rumba.
+A major promotional milestone was his concert at the Zénith in Paris on 2 January 2010, which marked his debut there as a solo artist with his band F'Victeam.
 Initially scheduled for 2 September 2009, the performance included several tracks from Arsenal de Belles Mélodies, such as "Travelling Love", "Une Minute", "Nyokalessé", "Chaise Électrique", "Sexy Dance", and "Cadenas".
 He was joined on stage by Olivia, Malian-French rapper Mokobé, and Krys.
-Additional promotional appearances included performances in Germany and at the Accor Arena in Paris in July 2010.
+Other promotional appearances included performances in Germany and at the Accor Arena in Paris in July 2010.